KeyboardKit/KeyboardKitPro/README.md

 🇧🇷 🇷🇴 🇷🇺 🇷🇸 🇷🇸 🇸🇰 🇸🇮 🇪🇸 🇰🇪 🇸🇪 <br />
 🇹🇷 🇺🇦 🇺🇿 <br />

-[KeyboardKit][KeyboardKit] provides basic input sets, keyboard layouts and callout actions, while KeyboardKit Pro provides localized variants for all supported locales.
+[KeyboardKit][KeyboardKit] provides a basic keyboard layout and callout actions, while KeyboardKit Pro provides localized layouts, callouts and behaviors for all supported locales.